-This is important enough that you need to see it and I’m not rewriting it.
-If you really want to know what drives me to write the pieces I do, read the post and watch the clip.
+This is important and you need to see it.
+If you really want to know what drives me to write the pieces I do, read the post below and watch the clip.

 And consider this: In the world today, neo-Nazi and neo-Confederacy groups are working hard to control American politics.
 Our country is in the same place Germany was when the Third Reich rose to power.
 We are still putting so-called conservatives in power because many people in the south miss their rich, fat incomes thanks to the destruction of slavery.
 Some of them believe slavery was a good thing.

 Think I’m making this up?
 Think again:

 Look into our prison system, in restaurants, fields, garment factories (where they still exist) and in other places where menial labor means hard work for little pay, and you’ll find modern slavery, “human trafficking.”